Twist of Fate (1989 TV series): Reception

 Clifford Terry of Chicago Tribune and Joan Hahauer of UPI had found the plot too twisted and unbelievable.
 Hanauer describes the plot thusly: "It opens as a Holocaust film.
 Then it switches to a founding of Israel drama -- there's a scene where the Arabs attack a kibbutz that looks just like an old Western with the hostiles attacking the settlers in the fort.
 Only the headgear is different.
 After a boring middle section, the drama moves on to a Ludlumesque conclusion -- without the thrills."

 Bob Wisehart thinks that the movie is more than just a thriller: "This far-fetched tale raises serious questions about fate, free will and human beings as flawed but improvable creatures"...
 "Considering the Ben Grossman half of his life, does he deserve leniency?
 Given the circumstances, isn't there a kind of cosmic statute of limitations at work here?
 Caught up in a new life in ways he could never have imagined, what else could he do except continue the charade?
 Or is he guilty now and forever, a man who deserves punishment no matter what?"

-Howard Rosenberg is critical of the way how an important moral question "how can evil and goodness reside in the same man" was trivialized by a plot that relies on too many coincidences.
+Howard Rosenberg is critical of the way the moral question "how can evil and goodness reside in the same man" was trivialized by a plot that relies on too many coincidences.